tamasgoga/SnakeRipoff/README.md

   - Gameplay: speed up over time (this completes classic mode).
 - **0.9:**
   - Endless mode with events and powerups;
+  - Vicinity food generation;
   - Sound (Old-school bleeps.
 Melody based on the snake's actions);
   - Store highscores;
   - Add notifications/warnings (like "Are you sure you want to quit?").
 - **??:**
+  - Actual random place for the snake to start from;
   - AI for the snake;
   - Proper ending.